kapouer/window-page/README.md

 attribute, to ensure Page will be able to resume loading at the correct stage.

-### Tracking of document event listeners
+### Integration with Event delegation, removal of body listeners

-When called within a chain, `document.addEventListener` is patched to track listeners automatically, and remove them when closing the page.
+It is safer to add event listeners (during Page.setup) on `document.body`, because it is the part that is replaced by default when importing a document.

+If `Page.updateBody` is overwritten and customized to return the same body, the listeners added to it will be removed automatically anyway.

 ### Integration with Custom Elements